Goffchannel/webtelegram/README.md

 -   ✅ Install Docker (if needed)
 -   ✅ Clone the repository
--   ✅ Configure all credentials securely
+-   ✅ Configure all credentials securely.
 -   ✅ Set up SSL certificates automatically
 -   ✅ Start your TeleBot with Nginx Proxy Manager